An enormous £580 million was lost to fraudsters in the first half of 2023, with scammers continuing to cash in on innocent victims.

 That’s according to the latest annual fraud report from UK Finance, the banking trade body.

 There is some good news in those figures, in that the amount stolen through fraud was actually down by 2% on the same period in 2022.

 While that is clearly heading in the right direction, it still represents enormous losses suffered by ordinary people at the hands of scammers.

-In this article, we’ve picked out seven types of scams you need to watch out for, ordered by the total value of losses.
+In this article, we’ve picked out the main types of frauds you need to watch out for, and what you can do to protect yourself.

 If you’ve been the victim of a scam, contact Action Fraud on 0300 123 2040.

 The size of this type of scam means there’s only one place to start: authorised push payment (APP) scams.